Multimedia

 Produces a culminating multimedia project related to professional interests that demonstrates the skills of multimedia production.
 Covers planning, researching, pitching, and creating a project that meets industry and accessible standards.
 Prerequisites: MM 230, MM 235 and (MM 270 or MM 259) or instructor permission.
 Audit available.

-Continues developing skills to produce 3D models.
+Develop skills to produce 3D models and environments.
 Explores relevant modeling tool-sets and intermediate modeling theory.
 Includes intermediate texturing and rendering techniques.
-Prerequisites: MM 232, (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Prerequisites: MM 232, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 Presents advanced 3D character rigging and animation techniques.
-Covers the creation of a professional bipedal character armature and body and facial animations.
+Covers the creation of a bipedal character armature, as well as body and facial animations.
 Prerequisites: MM 232, MM 233 or instructor permission.
 Audit available.

 MM 256.
 Graphics for Multimedia II.
 4 Credits.

-Continues to develop skills using multimedia industry standard graphic software to create, edit and optimize graphic images for use in multimedia and interactive computer applications.
-Explores techniques to manage workflow of graphics production essential for use in multimedia presentations and other multimedia formats.
+Presents industry standard graphic software to create, edit and optimize graphic images for use in multimedia.
+Explores techniques to manage workflow of graphics production essential for use in multimedia projects, motion graphics, and marketing.
 Prerequisite: MM 230.
 Audit available.

-Continues development of essential skills needed to create motion graphics using industry standard software.
-Illustrates advanced concepts of motion graphics, and the functions and capabilities of the software tools including their extensive compositing, keying, animation, and special effects capabilities.
+Develops essential skills needed to create motion graphics using industry-standard software.
+Illustrates advanced concepts of motion graphics and the functions and capabilities of the software tools, including their extensive compositing, keying, animation, and special effects capabilities.
 Prerequisite: MM 237.
 Audit available.

 MM 259.
 Screenwriting/Preproduction.
 4 Credits.

-Focuses on the pre-production phase of narrative video projects.
-Provides story structure, character development, and formatting for screenwriting.
-Covers the transition from script to screen including shot lists, location scouting and floor plans, and other pre-production variables.
+Covers story structure, character development, and formatting for screenwriting.
+Includes the pre-production phase of narrative video projects.
+Reviews the transition from script to screen including shot lists, floor plans, and other pre-production variables.
 Recommended: WR 121Z.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 260.
 Video Foundations.
 3 Credits.